akankshakukhraniya/Matplotlib-The_Power_of_Plots/README.md

 Here are some final considerations:

-* You must use proper labeling of your plots, to include properties such as: plot titles, axis labels, legend labels, _x_-axis and _y_-axis limits, etc.
+* We must use proper labeling of our plots, to include properties such as: plot titles, axis labels, legend labels, _x_-axis and _y_-axis limits, etc.

-* See the [starter workbook](Pymaceuticals/pymaceuticals_starter.ipynb) for help on what modules to import and expected format of the notebook.

-## Hints and Considerations

-* Be warned: These are very challenging tasks.
-Be patient with yourself as you trudge through these problems.
-They will take time and there is no shame in fumbling along the way.
-Data visualization is equal parts exploration, equal parts resolution.

-* You have been provided a starter notebook.
-Use the code comments as a reminder of steps to follow as you complete the assignment.

-* Don't get bogged down in small details.
-Always focus on the big picture.
-If you can't figure out how to get a label to show up correctly, come back to it.
-Focus on getting the core skeleton of your notebook complete.
-You can always revisit old problems.

-* While you are trying to complete this assignment, feel encouraged to constantly refer to Stack Overflow and the Pandas documentation.
-These are needed tools in every data analyst's tool belt.

 * Remember, there are many ways to approach a data problem.
 The key is to break up your task into micro tasks.
 Try answering questions like:

 * How does my DataFrame need to be structured for me to have the right _x_-axis and _y_-axis?

 * How do I build a basic scatter plot?

 * How do I add a label to that scatter plot?

 * Where would the labels for that scatter plot come from?

-  Again, don't let the magnitude of a programming task scare you off.
-Ultimately, every programming problem boils down to a handful of bite-sized tasks.